davidthewatson/github_star_and_delete_fork/README.md

 ===========================

 I had a large number of forks in my github account that were unedited and should be starred, not forked.
-This script achieves that be looping through all my repositories having parents, starring them, and deleting them, leaving only repositories that I have originated myself.
+This script achieves that by looping through all my repositories having parents, starring them, and deleting them, leaving only repositories that I have originated myself.